0somesh/Data-Analytics-Certificate/README.md

 # Quantium Virtual Experience Program in Data Analytics

-- This is program consists of 3 tasks
+- This is program consists of 3 tasks.
 - All these code files were my personal submissions for this program.
 Except the data files which were assigned by Quantium.

 ### Task 1 - Data preparation and Customer Analytics